 The Winter Blues… described as a low feeling, generally apathetic, blah, usually accompanied by changes in sleep.
 Seasonal affective disorder, or SAD, is a fairly common phenomenon in northern latitudes, affecting almost 10% of some populations.
 It is driven by genetic variants in the genes that influence responsiveness to light and circadian rhythm.

 Seasonal Affective Disorder (SAD) is characterized by recurrent depression with a change in the season usually in fall/winter for most.
-Scientists think this is possibly due to an aberrant response to light – either not enough brightness to the sunlight or not enough hours of light.
+Scientists think this is possibly due to an aberrant or altered response to light – either not enough brightness to the sunlight or not enough hours of light.